matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ### 3. Multiple threads with one shared object

-- Ordinary usage of fields to save state would not be possible because the other thread would see that too
+- Ordinary usage of fields to save state would not be possible because the other thread would see that too.

 ```java
 public class Test {